Mvalentino92/Math_4_Glory/README.md

 **PE53_BigIntegerComparison.java:** Uses Project Euler question 53 to analyze the efficiency of the BigInteger Class.
 The problem demanded calculation of factorials up to 100.
 A way was found to avoid using BigInteger at first, but I was curious to see how much time I had actually saved by only using ints.
 The BigInteger method was slower, but not by much!
 20 milliseconds compared to 200.

+**Partition_Dynamic_Versus_Recursive.java:** Calculates the partitions of numbers using a recursive approach and a dynamic approach.
+Compares the efficiency between the two for calculating partitions of numbers in order.
+Starting at 0, and ending at n (defined by user input).

 **PrimeConfirm.h:** Returns if the given number is a prime number or not.
 Instant return even for large integers. *(I now realize that I was converging on the square root of the number!)

 **PrintTriangleOfNumbers.java:** Prints a triangle of random numbers between 1-9.
 The triangle values are stored in a ragged array.
 Just some practice traversing ragged arrays, and "printing acrobatics".